aurbano/aurbano.eu/_posts/wp/2009-06-13-event-tracking-google-analytics.md

 So finally, we can keep track of AJAX interactions with the server, we can log also normal POST requests that do some php processing, like posting a comment, or editing some data in our database.

-## Using Event Tracking:

-This step couldn’t be possible easier.
-First of all make sure you have the new code installed.
-The new code looks like this:

-    "));

-That *var pageTracker* is what holds the tracking object.

 ### Example:

 Imagine we have a site where we feature some sort of mp3 downloads.
 And we want to track those with Analytics.
 In the link to the file we would put:

     <a href="song_file.mp3" title="Download file">Download song</a>

-As you can see we use the function *_trackEvent*, from the pageTracker object.
+As you can see we use the function *\_trackEvent*, from the pageTracker object.
 This function takes 4 parameters, Category name, action name and a label and value:

     _trackEvent(category, action, optional_label, optional_value)